Sign In

 Example of Creating Keys in a Database

 In this chapter, as an example, we will create a database on the Hostman cloud server.
-First, start MySQL on the server:
+First, start cloud MySQL on the server:

 sudo mysql